mrebol/Gestures-From-Speech/README.md

-# Gesture Animation From Human Pose
+# Gesture Generation and Animation From Speech

-This code implements the animation on a virtual character introduced in the publication [Passing a Non-verbal Turing Test: Evaluating Gesture Animations Generated from Speech](https://arxiv.org/abs/2107.00712):
+This code implements the gesture animation on a virtual character introduced in the publication [Passing a Non-verbal Turing Test: Evaluating Gesture Animations Generated from Speech](https://arxiv.org/abs/2107.00712):

     @InProceedings{Rebol_2021_IEEE_VR,
       author = {Rebol, Manuel and Gütl, Christian and Pietroszek, Krzysztof},